 Fixed mortgage rates usually closely follow that of Treasury bond yields, since the same type of investors like both.
 Since Fannie and Freddie were in crisis, investors were leery of mortgage products, and have chosen Treasuries instead.
 Hence, mortgage rates rose, and Treasury yields fell.

-That forced Paulson to nationalize Fannie and Freddie.
+The continued rising of rates forced Paulson to nationalize Fannie and Freddie.
 Nationalization meant the Treasury would take over the GSE's entirely, essentially wiping out stockholders' wealth.
-Fannie and Freddie's stock prices were declining due to fears of nationalization.
-That only made it harder for the GSE's to raise capital, thus creating a self-fulfilling prophecy.
+As Fannie and Freddie's stock prices were declining due to fears of nationalization, it only made it harder for the GSE's to raise capital, thus creating a self-fulfilling prophecy.

 The Federal government stepped in to restore that trust by promising to bail out bad loans.
 It was meant to keep the housing slump from getting worse.
-Unfortunately, it was all funded by the U.S. Government, which already had a $9 trillion national debt.
-In fact, the provision to allow the debt level to be raised to over $10 trillion acknowledged who exactly footed the bill for the bailout.
+Unfortunately, it was all funded by the U.S. Government, which already had a $9 trillion national debt in 2007.
+The provision to allow the debt level to be raised to over $10 trillion acknowledged who exactly footed the bill for the bailout.
 Global concerns about the sustainability of U.S. debt kept downward pressure on the dollar.
 However, the greater threat from the eurozone debt crisis created a flight to safety.
 When the world is in turmoil, the dollar looks strong, despite the high debt-to-GDP ratio of the United States.